MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-mmgetphysicalmemoryrangesex2.md

 ## -description

- This routine returns the virtual address of a nonpaged pool block which contains the physical memory ranges in the system.
+The <b>MmGetPhysicalMemoryRangesEx2</b> routine returns the virtual address of a nonpaged pool block which contains the physical memory ranges in the system.

 ## -parameters